baindlapranayraj/proof-of-blogs/SolanaCUDeepDive.md

 However, programs running on Solana are subject to several types of resource limitations.
 These limitations ensure that programs use system resources fairly while maintaining high performance.

-Knowing these boundaries is very helpful for developers, as it guides them in building efficient and reliable program
+Knowing these boundaries is very helpful for developers, as it guides them in building efficient and reliable program.

+## Compute Unite Limitations: